Science supports many of our intuitions about the benefits of play.

 Math skills and the benefits of play

-Here’s an intriguing story:
+Here's an intriguing story about play and mathematics:

 A longitudinal study measured the complexity of children’s block play at age 4 and then tracked their academic performance through high school (Wolfgang, Stannard, & Jones, 2001).

 Researchers found that the complexity of block play predicted kids’ mathematics achievements in high school.
 In particular, those who had used blocks in more sophisticated ways as preschoolers had better math grades and took more math courses (including honors’ courses) as teenagers.

 Of course, these results might merely tell us that kids who are smart in preschool continue to be smart in high school.